Wednesday, January 4

 Are they going hungry?
 A recent article in the New York Times, brought this question home to me.
 When I passed this rather critical-of-Cuban-tourism article on to Jenny, she responded with the eye of someone who sees the larger picture and a link to an article from this past summer, from the Havana Times.

-In short, food shortages are a long standing problem for the people of Cuba, but more so in Havana and other urban areas, farther from the farms.
+Food shortages are a long standing problem for the people of Cuba, but more so in Havana and other urban areas, farther from the farms.
 Mikah and I will not be seeing Havana this trip.

 And so an additional goal of mine is to better understand the impact that tourism is having on the people of Cuba.
 Are they going without so that (relatively) wealthy Americans will have enough?